abstract road

 The State dropped the DUI.

-The defendant was stopped for driving with an inoperable tag light.
-The officer observed the defendant to have an odor of alcohol, glassy eyes, and he repeated many of the same statements to the officer.
-According to the officer, he failed the roadside tests and was arrested for DUI.
-After his arrest, he blew a .194 and .199 in the breath machine.
+The defendant was stopped for speeding.
+He was traveling 90 mph in a 45 mph zone.
+The officer noticed the defendant to have an odor of alcohol, extremely slurred speech, blood-shot eyes, and he admitted to drinking beer.
+The defendant also used the driver's door for balance while stepping out of the car.
+He then performed the field sobriety tests on videotape.
+According to the officer, he failed them and was arrested for DUI.
+After his arrest, he blew a .152 and .165 in the breath machine.

 The State dropped the DUI.

-The defendant was stopped for speeding.
-The officer observed the defendant to have an odor of alcohol, slurred speech, and red eyes.
-The defendant admitted to having a few drinks.
-According to the officer, he failed the video taped roadside tests and was arrested for DUI.
-After his arrest, he blew a ..201 and .205 in the breath machine.
+The police were called after the defendant was observed getting into his car by a security guard who believed the defendant was intoxicated.
+The officer then observed the defendant swerving and conducted a traffic stop.
+The officer observed the defendant to have an odor of alcohol, slurred speech, red eyes, and balance issues.
+According to the officer, he failed the roadside tests and was arrested for DUI.
+After his arrest, he refused the breath test.

 The State dropped the DUI.